linkfluence/radarly-py/docs/officialdoc/architecture/publicationsset.rst

     ========= ======== ===============================================================

 This method allows users to retrieve all the values to recreate Radarly’s topic wheel.
-Sends back a global JSON document with all the distributions break down by keyword types.
+Sends back a global JSON document with all the distributions broken down by keyword types.

 .. http:example:: curl wget python-requests
    :request: ./publicationsset/request.get-publications-topics.txt